mosaicnetworks/babble/README.md

 [accompanying document](http://www.swirlds.com/downloads/SWIRLDS-TR-2016-02.pdf).
 The original algorithm is protected by [patents](http://www.swirlds.com/ip/) in the USA.
-Therefore, anyone intending to use this software in the USA should obtain a license from the patent holders.
+Therefore, anyone intending to use this software in the USA should consider contacting the patent holders.

 Hashgraph is based on the intuitive idea that gossiping about gossip itself yields enough information to compute a consensus ordering of events.
 It attains